Redocly/developer-portal-starter/developer-portal/for-sellers/orders.md

 # Orders and Payments with Fast

 Ah, the money!
-It’s our favorite part, too: watching our sellers’ revenue climb as Fast as you can install Fast Checkout.
+It’s our favorite part too: watching our sellers’ revenue climb as Fast as you can install Fast Checkout.

 Here you’ll learn more about understanding payments, payouts, refunding orders, fulfilling orders, store credit, international orders, and more.
 Sellers love our Zero-Fraud Guarantee, so be sure to click that link, too!